 When you are a home or business owner, you may know that you have a problem with your foundation, but you don’t know the tools used to fix it.
 Half the battle when you own a structure such as your home or your business is knowing the signs of foundation problems, and learning as much as you can about the tools used to fix these foundation problems.
 Matthews Wall Anchor & Waterproofing believes strongly in educating you about your foundation problems and the possible repairs needed.
 Today we are going to focus on the helical pier.
 Many people have heard the term “piering” or “underpinning” and have a vague idea that these are foundation repair terms, so we will help you understand a bit further.

-Helical piers are uses to shore up and add support to foundation walls, porches, steps, chimneys and more.
-They are one of the most widely used tools in the foundation repair arsenal for many foundation repair companies including Matthews Wall Anchor.
+Helical piers are used to shore up and add support to foundation walls, porches, steps, chimneys and more.
+They are one of the most widely used tools in the foundation repair arsenal for many foundation repair companies including Matthews Wall Anchor & Waterproofing.
 You may also hear that referred to as helical anchors or helical piles.
 They are used for the following reasons:

 Helical piers have a strong steel shaft, usually with helices.
 They are like a large screw that will provide foundation support.
 It can be used in various types of structures in both commercial and residential areas.
 When soil conditions become challenging, helical piers are extremely helpful.
 They can be installed in new construction to add additional support from the get-go as well.
 They are commonly used to add support to existing foundations after there has been foundation settlement or foundation failure.